top of page

 Hans Faber

-The name Frisii for the people living on the southern coast of the North Sea is old.
-Very old.
-It dates from Late Antiquity.
-Today, we...
+The name Frisii for the people who lived along the southern coast of the North Sea is ancient—very ancient.
+It dates back to Late...

 Hans Faber